dhruviklathiya/AMAZON/README.md

 - - - Description

 This project is currently in progress.
-It aims to [briefly describe the main goal or purpose of the project].
+It aims to building online shopping site.

 - - - Status